isopleth/covid/README.md

 It needs the numpy, pandas and matplotlib Python packages, and xlsx2csv to convert Excel to CSV format.

+Day 0 is the date of the first reported death from the disease.

 ![plot](images/avecases.png)
 ![plot](images/avedeaths.png)
 ![plot](images/cases.png)